 If, for example, fund flows are positive, when more dollars are flowing into mutual funds than flowing out, investors may consider that a sign that the economy is heading in a positive direction in the near future.

 Bear market funds are mutual fund portfolios built and designed to make money when the market is falling.
 To do that, bear market funds invest in short positions and derivatives, thus their returns generally move in the opposite direction of the benchmark index.
 Therefore, the best time to use bear market funds is near the end of a bull market or when the investor sees compelling evidence of a bear market.

 There are several different industrial sectors, such as health care, financials and technology, and each sector tends to do well during various phases of economic expansion and contraction.
 Therefore, it is possible to time the market with sector funds or ETFs.
 While there is no foolproof method of timing the stock market, adding sectors in small portions to an investment portfolio, such as three or four sector funds or ETFs allocated at 5% each, can actually add diversification (reduce market risk) and potentially increase portfolio returns.

 7. Momentum Investing: Timing and Strategy

-For most investors the best approach is to use a good growth index exchange traded fund, such as Vanguard Growth ETF (VUG) or actively-managed growth mutual fund, such as Fidelity Growth Company (FDGRX).
+For most investors, the best approach is to use a good growth index exchange traded fund, such as Vanguard Growth ETF (VUG) or an actively managed growth mutual fund, such as Fidelity Growth Company Fund (FDGRX).